 The borrow site was broken down into 4 areas: Cells 1, 2, 3, & 4 (Figure 1) because of the wide range of depths, -5 feet to -12 feet and to accurately calculate the available material, Cell 3 was broken into two separate cells.
 The total volume calculated in the borrow site is 16 million cubic yards.
 The calculations are provided in the Design Calculation Packet located in Appendix (F).
-The cells will be excavated to a depth of -22 feet in the following order: Cell 1, 2, 4, and 3.
-The main reason for excavation of material in this order is to avoid using the replenished material in Cell 3, from which PO-17 project material was obtained, unless necessary.
+Cell 1, 302 acres, will be excavated to a depth of -22 feet.
+The amount of material calculated to come from cell 1 is 6,473,989 cubic yards.
+If cell 1 does not have enough material then cell 2, 190 acres, will be used.
+Cell 3, 122 acres, and cell 4, 124 acres, will be used for another project and to also avoid excavating a large hole.
 The borings within Cell 3 do not show the same properties as the other cells and the material contained more organic clay as compared to a mixture of silt, sand, silty sand, and clay based on GeoEngineers report.
+The pipelines located around and inside the borrow area have been identified and NRCS has contacted the various personnel for each pipeline shown on the drawings.
+After discussing the buffer area with the pipeline companies a ROW of 200' will be used and the contractor will be required to contact the various pipeline company when dredging are anchoring within 500 feet of pipelines.
+This will allow the companies to mark the pipelines and/or have a representative on site.